liferay/liferay-docs-dxp-cloud/user/articles/06-security/02-vpn-connection.markdown

 # VPN Connection

-DXP Cloud's VPN feature is an advanced way to connect your DXP Cloud services to external services with their own private network.
+DXP Cloud's VPN feature is an advanced way to connect your DXP Cloud services to external services that have their own private network.
 This is especially useful when you need to connect your DXP Cloud services to things like databases or applications that are only accessible inside a company VPN.

 ## Connecting to a VPN